mbosley/intro-scientific-analysis/README.md

 Assessed Coursework” for further details on the grading of tutorial attendance and participation.

-## University Values and Priorities:
+## University Values and Priorities
 UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.